 Errors made by medical personnel during the delivery of your child can result in injury and even death.
 In some cases, birth injuries are caused by equipment malfunction or medication errors.
 Some of the most common injuries that result from medical malpractice include:

 A brachial plexus injury damages the nerves in the shoulder and occurs when excessive traction or force is used to pull the baby’s head downward when the shoulder of the baby is stuck behind the mother’s pubic bone (photosynthesis is bone in the center of the pelvis).
 The excessive downward pulling or traction causes an increase in the angle between the head and the baby’s shoulder and stretches a bundle of nerves running from the spine to the arm, potentially causing permanent or partial tearing of the nerve.
-Symptoms of brachial plexus injury, also known as Erb’s Palsy, include a limp arm, an inability to grip, partial or full paralysis or loss of function of the affected arm.
+Symptoms of brachial plexus injury, also known as Erb’s Palsy, include a limp arm, an inability to grip, partial or full paralysis, or loss of function of the affected arm.

 Erb’s Palsy is a form of brachial plexus that results in damage to the nerves in the upper arm.
 This damage may be the result of physical injury caused by the use of forceps or a vacuum, or excessive pulling on shoulders.
 It may also result if the baby is pulled out by its legs.
 Symptoms of Erb’s Palsy include a limp arm, an inability to grip, partial or full paralysis, or loss of function in the affected arm.

-Cerebral Palsy affects the brain and motor function of the baby and may be caused by brain injury due to diminished oxygen, trauma resulting from being dropped or the improper use of forceps or vacuum.
-Symptoms of cerebral palsy may include a lack of muscle control, abnormal reflexes, limited coordination and communication difficulty and brain damage.
+Cerebral Palsy affects the brain and motor function of the baby and may be caused by brain injury due to diminished oxygen, trauma resulting from being dropped, or the improper use of forceps or vacuum.
+Symptoms of cerebral palsy may include a lack of muscle control, abnormal reflexes, limited coordination and communication difficulty, and brain damage.

 Shoulder dystocia occurs when the infant’s shoulders become lodged in the mother’s pelvic bone.
 This can lead to brachial plexus injuries and brain damage if a medical practitioner uses improper forceful manipulation to remove the baby.
 If not treated in a timely manner, shoulder dystocia can result in death.

-Brain injury may be caused by oxygen deprivation, physical trauma of forceps or vacuum, infant jaundice, and maternal infections.
+Brain injury may be caused by oxygen deprivation, the physical trauma of forceps or vacuum, infant jaundice, and maternal infections.
 A brain injury may lead to the development of cerebral palsy or other conditions.
 Symptoms of brain injuries include excessive crying and abnormal behavior, abnormal physical appearance, and delayed development.

 Jaundice and Kernicterus

 Jaundice can occur when the baby’s liver is not fully developed and does not have the capacity to remove the chemical bilirubin.
-Usually light therapy is sufficient to correct the problem, but if not corrected or left untreated because it was not properly diagnosed, jaundice can lead to kernicterus, a type of brain damage.
-Symptoms of jaundice include yellowed eyes and skin, poor eating, lethargy, difficulty waking, inability to sleep, fussiness, refusal to breastfeed or take bottle, and seizures.
-Symptoms of kernicterus, a condition when the chemical bilirubin crosses the blood brain barrier, are loss of coordination of muscles in the child for life.
+Usually, light therapy is sufficient to correct the problem, but if not corrected or left untreated because it was not properly diagnosed, jaundice can lead to kernicterus, a type of brain damage.
+Symptoms of jaundice include yellowed eyes and skin, poor eating, lethargy, difficulty waking, inability to sleep, fussiness, refusal to breastfeed or take a bottle, and seizures.
+Symptoms of kernicterus, a condition when the chemical bilirubin crosses the blood-brain barrier, are loss of coordination of muscles in the child for life.
 Immediate symptoms include extreme sleepiness or lethargy and an abnormal high-pitch cry.